 Sluggish draining and smells can signal a partial sink blockage.
 First, pull out debris with a piece of bent wire to get started with this home repair.

 Next, half fill a basin with water and stuff a cloth into the overflow to stop air pressure escaping.
 Place plunger over the plughole and plunge vigorously to force the blockage away.
 Repeat if necessary.

 If you're renovating then you might come across visible bulges and cracks in plaster which signals the need for home repairs.
 You should repair damaged plaster asap, and catch out early signs of damage to reduce the need of a costly professional.
 Superficial cracks can be resolved usually with good filler, however, if in any doubt do consult a structural engineer, especially if your house is old.

 Thinking of decorating but can't see past Aunt May's floral choice that's been stuck to those walls since 1959?
 Removing wallpaper properly with soapy water, a steamer or chemical stripper is key for a clean slate that will be a dream to either repaint or update with a new wall covering.

-Refinishing wooden floors will not only smooth them and improve their overall appearance.
-But, it will increase their longevity too so it's wise to tend to them every couple of years.
-Jessica Fox, Marketing & Design at Flooring Superstore says, 'Sanding and refinishing your hard wood flooring can bring even the most tired-looking wooden floors back to life.
+Refinishing wooden floors will not only smooth them and improve their overall appearance but, this home repairs job will increase their longevity too so it's wise to tend to them every couple of years.
+Jessica Fox, Marketing & Design at Flooring Superstore (opens in new tab) says, 'Sanding and refinishing your hard wood flooring can bring even the most tired-looking wooden floors back to life.
 By sanding down the top layer, you’re left with a new surface that can be re-finished to create a new-looking floor.